Shipping Perishable

 • A permit to export/import prohibited goods

-Step 6: To avert any possible disappointment, book freight early so that goods are easily processed through customs clearance and export declaration.
+Step 6: To avoid any possible delays, book freight early so that goods are easily processed through customs clearance and export declaration.

 Tips for safely shipping seafood.